leafsphp/docs/src/docs/introduction/installation.md

 There are four primary ways of adding Leaf PHP to a project:

 1. Download leaf through composer
+2. Download the leaf repo
-2. Use [Leaf skeleton](https://leafphp.netlify.app/#/skeleton/v/2.0/) to quickstart your project
+3. Use [Leaf skeleton](https://leafphp.netlify.app/#/skeleton/v/2.0/) to quickstart your project
-3. Use the [Leaf CLI](https://leafphp.netlify.app/#/cli/) to scaffold a project, which provides a base setup with important modules.
+4. Use the [Leaf CLI](https://leafphp.netlify.app/#/cli/) to scaffold a project, which provides a base setup with important modules.

 ## Release Notes